SONM [old] Market Cap Achieves $53.43 Million (SNM)

 SONM [old] Coin Trading

-It is usually not currently possible to buy alternative cryptocurrencies such as SONM [old] directly using U.S. dollars.
-Investors seeking to trade SONM [old] should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy SONM [old] using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as SONM [old] directly using US dollars.
+Investors seeking to trade SONM [old] should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SONM [old] using one of the exchanges listed above.

 Receive News & Updates for SONM [old] Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SONM [old] and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.